Wall Street bull rework: adapting my plans from 3D to 2D

 It has become an iconic symbol for finance and so it feels like the ideal image to subvert when looking at counter culture and capitalism.

 I adapted my idea to my means and time frame, and have decided to use Adobe to create a digitised collage version of my original plan that I will then screen print.
-I will experiment with the print finish but my initial idea is to print on clear perspex and then use this to project the image scaled up onto the side of a building.
+I will experiment with the print finish but my initial idea is to print on clear Perspex and then use this to project the image scaled up onto the side of a building.
 Ideally a bank.

 Popular Posts